umn-cris/TraceRAR/README.md

 Setup:
 ========
 1. Copy, or git, directory structure to system under test.

 Remaining steps are different for various processor architecture and operating system combinations.

 For Linux on Power or x86:

 2. Install necessary libaio tool:
 ```
 libaio-devel install
 yum install libaio-devel
 ```

 3. Build code, if needed:
-  A. Change the "DISK_BLOCK_SIZE" constant value in file ../c/IOLogDumpSchema.h to match the block length of the devices to be tested.
+  1. Change the "DISK_BLOCK_SIZE" constant value in file ../c/IOLogDumpSchema.h to match the block length of the devices to be tested.
 The units are bytes.
-  B. From the directory containing the 'Makefile' file, run 'make'.
+  2. From the directory containing the 'Makefile' file, run 'make'.

 For AIX on Power:
 2. Install necessary Open Source Linux application packages for AIX
-  A. They can be found here --> http://www-03.ibm.com/systems/power/software/aix/linux/ The list of require packages is for version of AIX 7.1 or later are:
+  1. They can be found here --> http://www-03.ibm.com/systems/power/software/aix/linux/
+  The list of require packages is for version of AIX 7.1 or later are:
 ```
 				bash-4.3-17.aix5.1.ppc.rpm